 The use of radar to detect the velocity of a moving object is commonly used in many well known applications: by the military to detect the speed of an approaching aircraft, in baseball to measure the speed of the pitcher’s fastball, and by law enforcement to determine whether your car is speeding.
 InSAR is not significantly different.
 Only our radar waves travel more than 1000km roundtrip through space and the earth’s atmosphere.

 Unlike optical satellite images, radar can penetrate through clouds and can work equally effective at night, leading to 98% image acquisition reliability.
-There are currently five radar satellite constellations orbiting Earth.
+There are currently more than five radar satellite constellations orbiting Earth, with more coming in the next few years.
 Each satellite has its own unique set of specifications in terms of orbit frequency, resolution, operational flexibility, and image cost.
 3vG is satellite independent; we choose the best data source for each project based on the area of interest and our client’s overall monitoring objectives.